bendalab/thunderfish/docs/thunderfish.md

   -v                    verbosity level.
 Increase by specifying -v multiple times, or like -vvv -V                    level for debugging plots.
-Increase by specifying -V multiple times, or like -VVV -c                    save configuration to file thunderfish.cfg after reading all configuration files --channel CHANNEL     channel to be analyzed (defaults to first channel) -m {w,p,wp}           extract wave "w" and/or pulse "p" fish EODs -a                    plot all EOD waveforms
+Increase by specifying -V multiple times, or like -VVV -c                    save configuration to file thunderfish.cfg after reading all configuration files --channel CHANNEL     channel to be analyzed (defaults to first channel, negative channel selects all channels) -m {w,p,wp}           extract wave "w" and/or pulse "p" fish EODs -a                    plot all EOD waveforms
   -S                    plot spectra for all EOD waveforms -j [JOBS]             number of jobs run in parallel.
 Without argument use all CPU cores.
   -s                    save analysis results to files -f {dat,ascii,csv,rtai,md,tex,html,py}
                         file format used for saving analysis results, defaults to the format specified in the configuration file or "csv"
-  -p                    save output plot of each recording as pdf file -P rtpwse             save subplots as separate pdf files: r) recording with best window, t) data trace with detected
+  -p                    save output plot of each recording as pdf file -P rtpwse             save subplots as separate pdf files: r) recording with best window, t) data trace with detected pulse
-                        pulse fish, p) power spectrum with detected wave fish, w/W) mean EOD waveform, s/S) EOD spectrum, e/E) EOD waveform and spectra.
+                        fish, p) power spectrum with detected wave fish, w/W) mean EOD waveform, s/S) EOD spectrum, e/E) EOD waveform and spectra.
 Capital letters produce a single multipage pdf containing plots of all detected fish
   -M PDFFILE            save all plots of all recordings in a multi pages pdf file.
 Disables parallel jobs.
   -l [MINFREQ]          logarithmic frequency axis in power spectrum with optional minimum frequency (defaults to 100 Hz) -o OUTPATH            path where to store results and figures (defaults to current working directory) -k                    keep path of input file when saving analysis files, i.e. append path of input file to OUTPATH -b                    show the cost function of the best window algorithm

-version 1.9.6 by Benda-Lab (2015-2021)
+version 1.9.9 by Benda-Lab (2015-2022)

 examples:
 - analyze the single file data.wav interactively: